 Keyword: apple crisp without oats, apple desserts, comfort food, easy apple crisp, fall desserts

-Update Notes: This post for Apple Crisp Without Oats was originally published October 15, 2014, and on July 28, 2021, was updated with one or more of the following: step-by-step photos, video, updated recipe, new tips.
+Update Notes: This post for Apple Crisp Without Oats was originally published on October 15, 2014, and on February 22, 2025, was updated with one or more of the following: step-by-step photos, video, updated recipe, and new tips.

 About the author